-Congratulations to Master of Cultural Materials Conservation student Amy Walsh, who was recently selected from a highly qualified field of applicants as the Melbourne recipient of the 2014 Museums and Collections Award.
-Amy will be off to the University of Birmingham in the United Kingdom early next year, on a month long placement working with museums and collections.
-Amy's blog of her Birmingham adventure will be accessible through the Cultural Collections website from mid January.
+Congratulations to Master of Cultural Materials Conservation student Kim Goldsmith, who was recently selected from a highly qualified field of applicants as the Melbourne recipient of the 2015 International Museums and Collections Award.
+Kim will be off to the University of Birmingham in the United Kingdom early next year, on a month long placement working with their museums and collections.
+Kim's blog of her Birmingham adventure will be accessible through the cultural collections website from mid January.